Hydrodemolition-Hand-held-Water-jet-nozzle-cleaning-steel-rebar-close-up1-01_2025-07-24-072845_jrhb.jpeg

 What is Water Jetting?

-Water jetting is a method of cutting, cleaning and surface preparation using highly pressurised jets of water.
+Water jetting is a method of cutting, cleaning, and surface preparation using highly pressurised jets of water.

 What is the difference between High Pressure (HP) and Ultra High Pressure (UHP) in water jetting terms?

-HP is defined by any water jetting operations carried out at pressures below 1700 bar whereas UHP is when the pressure used exceeds this.
+HP is defined by any water jetting operations carried out at pressures below 1700 bar, whereas UHP is when the pressure used exceeds this.

-Where would you use HP and where would you use UHP?
+Where would you use HP, and where would you use UHP?

 Is there a reaction force from a water jet?

-Yes a reaction force is generated, however this must not exceed 250Newtons/25Kgs to comply with the Water Jetting Association code of practice.
+Yes, a reaction force is generated; however, it must not exceed 250 Newtons/25 kg to comply with the Water Jetting Association code of practice.

 Is water jetting dangerous?

-As with any industrial operation there are potential hazards, however these are mitigated through the application of safe working practices and the use of appropriate PPE.
+As with any industrial operation, there are potential hazards; however, these are mitigated through the application of safe working practices and the use of appropriate PPE.

 Are any chemicals used in the process?

-No chemicals are used in our water jetting operations, however abrasive water jet cutting uses an inert mineral abrasive within the water jet to facilitate metal cutting.
+No chemicals are used in our water jetting operations; however, abrasive water jet cutting uses an inert mineral abrasive within the water jet to facilitate metal cutting.

 We use Cookies!